-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Annual routine physical exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
+Services that are covered for you What you must pay when you get these services Annual routine physical exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
-Annual Routine Physical Exam visits do not need to be scheduled 12 months apart but are limited to one in or out-of-network visit each calendar year. \$0 copayment for a routine physical exam each year.
-30% coinsurance for a routine physical exam each year.
-Chronic Wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual Routine Physical Exam visits do not need to be scheduled 12 months apart but are limited to one visit each calendar year. \$0 copayment for a routine physical exam each year.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
+Doesn't include lab tests, radiological diagnostic tests or nonradiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
-However, you don't need to have There is no coinsurance, copayment, or deductible for the annual wellness visit. \$0 copayment or 30% coinsurance for the annual wellness visit.
-You pay these amounts until you reach the out- of-pocket maximum.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.